ORESoftware/npm-link-up/README.md

 [Rush](https://www.npmjs.com/package/@microsoft/rush).

 All this tool does is automatically link your projects together with NPM link, <br>
 using declarative config files and a CLI.
+However this requires a bit of care to ensure integrity, so this tool is not trival by any means.

 <p>